 There’s also the danger of being pinched by a leprechaun!
 The tale goes that wearing green makes you invisible to these mischievous creatures and keeps you safe from their pinching.
 The tradition of pinching people who are not wearing green on St. Patrick’s Day originated in the U.S. It still continues this day!

-Well you’ve come to the right place!
 Why not treat yourself or a loved one to the perfect St. Patrick’s Day sweater like the Ardara Cable sweater (pictured above).
-Shop our full collection below-full to bursting with St. Patrick’s Day gift ideas!
+Shop our full collection below-full to bursting with St. Patrick’s Day gift ideas.
+And for this weekend only we’re offering 20% off all orders over $79-use code 79FEB23.

 Slán go fóill!